So you’ve decided to go vegan and you need a beginner vegan meal plan to help get you through the first week of an exciting new stage in your life?

 Omega 3 is an essential fatty acid – this means that the body cannot produce it on its own.
 Unfortunately many diets are much too high in Omega 6, and far too low in Omega 3.
 This is for all diets, vegan or otherwise.

 Omega 3 plays a big role in heart and brain health, along with many other functions of the body.
-You can get a good overview here.
+You can get a good overview of Omega 3’s contribution to the body here.

 To help us achieve this it is important to eat plenty of the following: